AlthariqFairuz/AI-Scrapper/README.md

 # AI Scrapper

-A Python web scraper for the AMGR (American Maine-Anjou Association) Directory with natural language processing capabilities.
+A Python web scraper for the AMGR with natural language processing capabilities.

 ## Features